najimali/git-cheat-sheets/README.md

 7. then the second developer will see changes you made by using git pull

-# Delete the last commit
+### Delete the last commit
 - git log
 - git reset --hard commit_id
 - git reset HEAD^ --hard
 - git push origin -f

+### Amend the last Commit
+- git commit --amend
+- Edit the commit & save it
+- git push -f

+**Note** - use -f carefully if you are working in a team

 ### More - [click here](https://scotch.io/bar-talk/git-cheat-sheet)